-If you need an assistance with your application, come to the International office with all of your documents and use one of the public computers.
-Regulated International Student Immigration Advisors (RISIAs) are available at Douglas College International office if you need advice on your specific situation.
-You can meet RISIAs during drop-in time or book an appointment.
+If you need assistance with your application, come to the International office with all of your documents and use one of the public computers.
+International Student Advising Specialists (ISASs) are available at Douglas College International office if you need advice on your specific situation.
+You can meet ISASs during the drop-in time.

 Once you have applied to extend your study permit before its expiry date, you are still considered a temporary resident of Canada even after the expiry date of your study permit.
 This is called implied status.
 With implied status, you may continue to stay and study until you receive a response from IRCC as long as you remain in Canada and continue to meet the conditions of your study permit.

 Temporary Resident Visa (TRV) Extension

 After you have received your new study permit, some students, depending on your home country, can apply to extend your TRV.
 Like a study permit extension, you can also apply for a TRV extension through your online IRCC Online Account.
 A TRV is issued with the same expiry date as your study permit.

 If you plan to leave and come back to Canada after your current TRV expiry date, start your TRV extension process in advance.
-IRCC advises applicants apply at least two months in advance of a planned departure from Canada.
+IRCC advises applicants to apply at least two months in advance of a planned departure from Canada.